TarkhovAndrei/tarkhov.ae/about.md

 comments: false
 ---

-If you have a question about aging/longevity or physics, need a consultation, look for advice or simply want to chat
+If you have a question about aging/longevity or physics, need a formal consultation, look for advice or simply want to chat

 **feel free to reach out to me via** <br>
 - [{{ site.author.contact_email }}](mailto:{{ site.author.contact_email }})